richardbolt/livestreamtally/README.md

 # Live Stream Tally

+NDI-ready on-air status for any YouTube live streaming channel.
+Live Stream Tally connects to the YouTube Data API to check a YouTube channel’s live status and emits an NDI tally signal.

-A macOS application that displays a YouTube channel's live streaming status using NDI output.
-Perfect for streamers who want to monitor YouTube live status and integrate it with streaming software, like OBS or Wirefcast, that support NDI.
+This is a niche macOS application in that there is limited use for displaying a YouTube channel's live streaming status, or "tally", using NDI output.
+However, this is perfect for live streamers who want to monitor channel YouTube live status and integrate it with streaming software, like OBS or Wirefcast, that support NDI.
+It's particularly useful for operators using a Multi View.

 This is a niche app and you'll know if you need it!